KSAT Medal giveaway with SA Live

 The advertiser paid a fee to promote this sponsored article and may have influenced or authored the content.
 The views expressed in this article are those of the advertiser and do not necessarily reflect those of this site or affiliated companies.

-Get ready, San Antonio—KSAT and TruFit Athletic Clubs are celebrating Fiesta in style with a special KSAT Fiesta Medal giveaway at TruFit Athletic Clubs on Thursday, March 26th.
-We’ll be set up outside at TruFit Athletic Clubs, at 522 NW Loop 410, San Antonio, TX 78216, so look for the TruFit Athletic Clubs storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!
+Get ready, San Antonio—KSAT and Affordable Health Insurance Agency (AHIA) are celebrating Fiesta in style with a special KSAT Fiesta Medal giveaway at AHIA on Wednesday, April 1st.
+We’ll be set up outside at AHIA, at 54614 Southcross, Suite #106, San Antonio, TX 78222, so look for the AHIA storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!

 ⏱️ Line starts: 9:30 a.m.